abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/servopi/README.md

 ```
 var servopi = require('../../lib/servopi/servopi')
 ```
-Next you must initialise the Servo object.
+Next, you must initialise the Servo object.
 I2C channel 40, low limit of 1ms, high limit of 2ms and reset enabled.
 ```
 var servo = new Servo(0x40, 1.0, 2.0, true);
 ```
-Set PWM frequency to 60 Hz with a calibration of 0 and enable the output
+Set the PWM frequency to 60 Hz with a calibration value of 0 and enable the output
 ```
 servo.setPWMFrequency(60, 0);
 servo.outputEnable();